delabassee/odl2021-lab/lab11-jpackage.md

 This 10-minute optional lab will introduce you to **`jpackage`**, a tool that has started to incubate in JDK 14, and will be made a production-ready feature in JDK 16.

 The `jpackage` tool creates self-contained, platform-specific, Java application bundles.
-These bundles provide a simple solution to distribute your java applications as end-users will rely on the platform's usual approaches to install them (ex. double click on a .exe file on Windows, ...), upgrade them, and un-install them.
+These bundles provide a simple solution to distribute your Java applications as end-users will rely on the platform's usual approaches to install them (ex. double click on a .exe file on Windows, ...), upgrade them, and un-install them.

 `jpackage` supports the following platform-specific bundle types: